groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span id="gv-2members-12membersAdd-uploading-to-groups"></span>
 ### Uploading to Groups

-Groups are similar to lists in that they too allow specific targeting of community members, but are more powerful in a number of ways such as allowing groups to have their own Administrators and Editors.
+Groups are similar to lists in that they also allow specific targeting of community emails, but are more powerful in a number of ways such as allowing groups to have their own Administrators and Editors.
 For more information about sub-groups, click [here](/2-members/3-membersGroups.md?[LINK-QARGS-DOC]#gv-2members-3membersGroups).

-Where new lists can be created using with an upload file, groups need to be created before referencing them in the upload file.
+Where new lists can be created using with an upload file, groups need to be created before they are referenced in the upload file.

-Group columns are in the format group:[group name] with the value in this column representing each member's role in that group.
-Whereas a member's role for the entire account is under the "Role" column (see Membership Roles section above), the member's role within a specific sub-group is under the group:[group name] column.
+Group columns are in the format group:[group name] and whereas a member's role for the entire account is under a "Role" column (see [Uploading Membership Roles](/2-members/1_2-membersAdd.md?[LINK-QARGS-DOC]#gv-2members-12membersAdd-uploading-membership-roles) section above), the member's role within a specific sub-group is under the group:[group name] column.